Specialist Firearms Command: Counter Terrorist Specialist Firearms Officers (CT-SFO)

-The highest tier is the Counter Terrorist Specialist Firearms Officer teams, deal with MPS operations and also national firearms operations as part of the CTSFO Network.
+The highest tier is the Counter Terrorist Specialist Firearms Officer teams, which deal with MPS operations and also national firearms operations as part of the CTSFO Network.
 They provide firearms support to borough and specialist units.
 They are multi-skilled and can deliver all elements of armed policing, including operations to combat major crime, hostage taking and terrorism.

-MO19 has seven CTSFO teams consisting of one sergeant and 15 constables, including females, with six CTSFO Inspectors and an Operational Senior Manager with a reported strength of 130 officers.
+MO19 has seven CTSFO teams consisting of one sergeant and 15 constables, both male and female, with six CTSFO Inspectors and an Operational Senior Manager with a reported strength of 130 officers.
 An operational CTSFO team works a 7-week shift-pattern which includes night duty.
 CTSFO teams are able to be deployed by air or the river, using armoured vehicles and motorcycles if needed.
-On 28 July 2014, the single Armed Response Vehicle service was launched.
+On 28 July 2014, the single armed response vehicle service was launched.

 In preparation for the Summer Olympics held in London in July 2012, officers were up-skilled from SFO standard, to a new certification known as Counter Terrorist Specialist Firearms Officer (CTSFO).
 This included the use of live rounds during close quarters combat (CQC) training and fast-roping from helicopters, to be able to respond more effectively to terrorist incidents.
 The training was conducted jointly with the United Kingdom Special Forces.

 On 30 June 2015, CTSFO teams participated in Operation Strong Tower held in London, the largest counter-terrorism exercise conducted in the United Kingdom.
 The MPS released statistics that between January 2015 and December 2015 CTSFO teams were involved in 144 operations.

 On 3 August 2016, the MPS held a press conference for the announcement of Operation Hercules, displaying the CTSFO teams to the public wearing wolf-grey-coloured tactical uniforms, equipped with SIG Sauer SIG516 and SIG MCX carbines, Glock 17 handguns, Remington 870 shotgun, Accuracy International AT308 sniper rifle, and paraded the BMW F800GS motorcycles used for deployments in central London.

 On 19 March 2017, CTSFO teams participated in maritime Exercise Anchor on the River Thames, their first joint major live-play exercise.
 On 22 March 2017, CTSFO teams rapidly deployed to the 2017 Westminster attack.

 CTSFO teams use the Jankel Guardian armoured vehicle based on a Ford F-450 chassis, as well as various other unmarked vehicles, including Toyota Land Cruisers, BMW X5s and Land Rover Discoveries.
 The CTSFO training facilities at the MPS Specialist Training Centre includes indoor and outdoor live-fire shooting ranges, an assault house for practising method of entry (MOE) techniques and train, subway and aircraft mock-ups.

 CTSFOs volunteers are recruited from serving ARV officers.
 A candidate has to be recommended by their supervisor, undertake a two-day assessment and pass both shooting and physical standards.
 If candidates pass this stage they will then be offered a place on a CTSFO course where they will begin to up-skill to their new role.